Support Get in Touch

 Wide Format vs. Plotter Printers: 5 Differences

-Wide format printers and plotters are machines that can produce large-scale visuals.
-Both types of printer use large rolls of paper to create images that go beyond the dimensions of what a regular office printer can produce.
-But, there are essential differences between the two.
+Wide format and plotters are large format printers capable of producing wide-scale visuals.
+Both types use oversized rolls of paper to create images that go beyond the dimensions of what a regular office printer can produce, but there are distinct differences between the two.

 What Are Wide Format Printers?